Offensive AI: State of the Field

 Autonomous offensive agents — production reality?

 Rehberger’s work demonstrates human-operated AI-augmented offense at scale.
-The line between “operator with copilot” and “autonomous offensive agent” is currently rhetorical, not technical.
-Need sourced examples or explicit acknowledgment that the autonomous-agent threat is forecast, not present.
+Within the sources surveyed here, the line between “operator with copilot” and “autonomous offensive agent” is rhetorical, not technical.
+Need sourced examples, or explicit acknowledgment that the autonomous-agent threat is forecast rather than present.

-- How do defender CMM levels translate to offensive-capability tiers?
-Is there a useful symmetry — i.e., does an enterprise at CMM L4 face L4-equivalent offensive AI?
-Or is the relationship asymmetric?
+• How do defender CMM levels translate to offensive-capability tiers?
+Is there a useful symmetry: does an enterprise at CMM L4 face L4-equivalent offensive AI, or is the relationship asymmetric?